-Tel Shiqmona: a forgotten Phoenician site on the Carmel coast
+Tel Shiqmona: A forgotten Phoenician site on the Carmel coast

 Introduction

-In 1963–1977, an area measuring some 800 sq m was excavated on Tel Shiqmona (Fig. 1) revealing strata that presented a sequence of settlements from the Late Bronze Age through the Iron Age and into the classical periods (Elgavish 1968; 1970; 1972; 1974; 1994).
-The excavation was conducted on behalf of Haifa Museum and directed by Joseph Elgavish.
+Between 1963 and 1977, an area measuring some 800 sq m was excavated on Tel Shiqmona (Fig. 1) revealing strata that presented a sequence of settlements from the Late Bronze Age through the Iron Age and into the classical periods (Elgavish 1968; 1970; 1972; 1974; 1994).
+The excavation was conducted on behalf of the Haifa Museum and directed by Joseph Elgavish.
 Between 2011 and 2013, an archaeological expedition led by Shay Bar from the University of Haifa’s Zinman Institute of Archeology renewed excavations at the site.
 The aim of the new excavations was to study the stratigraphic sequence using modern-level excavations.
-Although Elgavish's excavations ended 40 years ago, no academic report, of the ancient periods, was published.
-This situation has led to an almost complete disregard of Tel Shiqmona in the academic research.
+Although Elgavish's excavations ended forty years ago, no academic report, of the ancient periods was ever published.
+For this reason, Tel Shiqmona has remained almost completely disregarded in academic research.

 The Tel is located west of Haifa.
-Nearby are some of the most important Tels in the northern coastal area of Israel during the Bronze and Iron Ages.
-For example, Tel Abu Hawam is about five kilometers, as the crow flies to the east, Tel Akko about 15 kilometers to the north, and Tel Dor about 23 kilometers to the south.
-These three coastal Tels are situated at points that allowed ships' anchorage and are also close to rivers and to main roads accessing the mainland (Artzy 2006; Gilboa and Sharon 2008: 149).
-Tel Shiqmona, on the other hand, is located in a small area where the Carmel mountain meets the sea.
-To its north there is just a small, shallow anchorage and the shallow rocky reef challenges even small fishing boats from anchoring.
-To the south there is the beginning of the Carmel coast which has very little room for agriculture.
-In addition, it has no significant main road near it and the size of the Tel throughout the Bronze and Iron Ages does not exceed two acres at its maximum (Elgavish 1994).
-These facts lead us to the main questions that should accompany us throughout the paper reading: Why was a site over there?
+Nearby are some of the most important Tels of the Bronze and Iron Age on Israel’s northern coastal area.
+For example, Tel Abu Hawam is about five kilometers as the crow flies to the east, Tel Akko about 15 kilometers to the north, and Tel Dor about 23 kilometers to the south.
+These three coastal Tels are situated at points that allow for ships' anchorage and are also close to rivers and main roads that access the mainland (Artzy 2006; Gilboa and Sharon 2008: 149).
+Tel Shiqmona, on the other hand, is located in the small area where Mount Carmel meets the sea.
+To its north lies small, shallow anchorage as well as a shallow rocky reef that makes it challenging for even small fishing boats to drop anchor.
+To the south lies the beginning of the Carmel coast, which has little room for agriculture.
+In addition, there is no significant main road near the Tel, and its size throughout the Bronze and Iron Ages never exceeded two acres (Elgavish 1994).
+These facts lead us to the main questions that we should focus on throughout this paper: Why was the site located there?
 Who were its inhabitants?
-And What did they do there?
+And what did they do there?

 Strata and Chronology

-Elgavish presented two main publications on the Bronze and Iron Age periods from the Tel Shiqmona excavation.
-The first is an entry in the Encyclopedia of Archaeological Excavations and the second is a popular Hebrew book called 'Shiqmona on the Carmel coast' (Elgavish 1994).
-In this book Elgavish presents 10 strata from the Bronze and Iron Ages.
-He claims that the first two strata are from the Late Bronze Age, the three later strata from the Iron Age I, and the next five strata are from the Iron age II.
-The last stratum associated with our research is dated to the sixth century (Table 1).
+Elgavish’s Tel Shiqmona excavation led to his two major publications on the Bronze and Iron Age periods.
+The first is an entry in the Encyclopedia of Archaeological Excavations, while the second is a popular Hebrew book entitled Shiqmona on the Carmel Coast (Elgavish 1994).
+In the book, Elgavish presents ten strata of the Bronze and Iron Ages.
+He claims that the first two are Late Bronze Age, the following three are from Iron Age I, and the next five are from Iron Age II.
+The final stratum associated with our research has been dated to the sixth century (Table 1).